suve/GHActions-FPC/README.md

   * `C:\Program Files\lazarus\fpc\X.Y.Z`
   * `C:\Program Files (x86)\lazarus\fpc\X.Y.Z`

+### flags

+The `flags` input can be used to pass custom flags (i.e. options) to FPC.
+The passed string is interpreted as a list of space-separated values.
+The leading dash on each flag can be omitted.

 ### verbosity

 The `verbosity` input can be used to control the desired verbosity level.